Vientiane Entry Requirements

 Prohibited Items

-• Illegal drugs and narcotics - severe penalties including life imprisonment or death
+• Narcotics and illegal drugs, severe penalties including life imprisonment

 Restricted Items